Definition of laser quenching

 Laser quenching history and development

-The laser-hardened gears include the planetary gears of the AH-64 helicopter auxiliary power unit and the transmission gears of the main drive of the aircraft.
+The US Military Research Institute utilized laser quenching to solve the problem of excessive gear deformation and noise caused by conventional heat treatment on heavy-duty large gears used in submarines and airplanes.
+These laser-hardened gears included the planetary gears of the AH-64 helicopter auxiliary power unit and the transmission gears of the main drive of the aircraft.

 Laser quenching characteristics